 One occasion when we can give general advice is before a sperm sample is provided for analysis or treatment.
-It is important to avoid ejaculation for a few days as this affects the result and both the number of sperm and their motility.
-The highest number of sperm and best motility are typically seen after a man has abstained for between 2 to 7 days.
+It is important to avoid ejaculation for a couple of days as this affects the result and both the number of sperm and their motility.
+The highest number of sperm and best motility are typically seen after a man has abstained for 2 days.
 Abstaining for longer than this may increase the number of sperm but the proportion of sperm still ‘swimming’ falls.
 In contrast, ejaculating every day may increase sperm motility but the numbers will be lower.
-The 2 to 7 rule is the best compromise therefore between concentration and motility.
+The 2 rule is the best compromise therefore between concentration and motility.

 The standard course of drugs for an antagonist cycle is 14 days, over 90% of our fresh cycles are now antagonist (mild) cycles.
 If it is necessary to have a long cycle, the drug course lasts around 4 weeks.
 After this you will have your egg collection procedure.
 3 or 5 days after your egg collection you will generally have your embryo transfer.
 This is the standard time taken for IVF cycles but individual circumstances may alter these timings slightly.

 IVF (In Vitro Fertilisation) is where a high number of (prepared) sperm are added to a dish containing the eggs and the sperm are left to swim to the eggs on their own.
 The sperm & eggs are left together overnight and checked for fertilisation the following morning.